-Employees may be granted two (2) days of funeral leave with pay when attending the funeral or burial rites of a parent, step-parent, child, step-child, brother, step-brother, sister, step-sister, spouse, mother-in-law, father-in-law, grand-parent, or grand-child; provided such time off shall not exceed two days on any one occasion.
-Three (3) days will be allowed if distance to travel is over one hundred fifty (150) miles.
+Employees may be granted two (2) days of funeral leave with pay when attending the funeral or burial rights of an immediate family member or their spouse's immediate family member.
+Immediate family member is defined as: parent, step-parent, child, step-child, brother, step-brother, sister, step-sister, spouse, grand-parent or grand-child; provided such time off shall not exceed two days on any one occasion.
+Three (3) days may be allowed if distance to travel is over one hundred fifty (150) miles.
 Employees may be required to provide documentation to Human Resources verifying need for funeral leave.